Sign up for weekly AppOps insights.

 Incorrect Data Classification in Practice

 At the same time, consider what would happen in this scenario: You’re working on a change that will impact financial data.
 However, you’re not aware that the data in question is financial data.
-When an error slips into the code, you don’t see it, and neither does anyone else on the team—so you promote the change to prod.
-This could easily result in a bug that impacts a large portion of your financial data and by extension, the integrity of your financial reporting.
+When an error slips into the code, you don’t see it, and neither does anyone else on the team—so you promote the change to your production instance.
+This could easily result in a glitch that snowballs from a minor bug into a huge issue that impacts the integrity of your financial data.

 These scenarios are both realistic examples of how incorrect data classification can lead to SOX violations.